apache/druid/docs/querying/caching.md

 The primary form of caching in Druid is a *per-segment results cache*.
 This cache stores partial query results on a per-segment basis and is enabled on Historical services by default.

-It allows Druid to maintain a low-eviction-rate cache for segments that do not change, especially important for those segments that [historical](../design/historical.html) processes pull into their local _segment cache_ from [deep storage](../dependencies/deep-storage.html) as instructed by the lead [coordinator](../design/coordinator.html).
-Meanwhile, real-time segments, on the other hand, continue to have results computed at query time.
+The per-segment results cache allows Druid to maintain a low-eviction-rate cache for segments that do not change, especially important for those segments that [historical](../design/historical.html) processes pull into their local _segment cache_ from [deep storage](../dependencies/deep-storage.html).
+Real-time segments, on the other hand, continue to have results computed at query time.

 Druid may potentially merge per-segment cached results with the results of later queries that use a similar basic shape with similar filters, aggregations, etc. For example, if the query is identical except that it covers a different time period.